Gabriella439/Haskell-Pipes-Parse-Library/README.md

 ## Development Status

-`pipes-parse` is complete and if the API does not change by the end of 2013 then the library will be officially stabilized.
+`pipes-parse` is close to complete and will probably add a few more functions over the new few months.
+If the API does not make any backwards incompatible changes by the end of 2013 then the library will be officially stabilized.

 ## Community Resources